Build a Homelab server using an old laptop

 beacon int: 10

-The rx bitrate is only a pathetic 130MBit/s!
+The rx bitrate is only a meager 130MBit/s!

-So, I upgraded it to an Intel AX200, which supports Wifi6, 2X2 MIMO, with a maximum speed of 2.4Gbps, far exceeding the performance of QCNFA435.
-The current price is between 40-50.
+So, I upgraded it to an Intel AX200, which supports Wifi6, 2X2 MIMO, and a maximum speed of 2.4Gbps, far exceeding the performance of the QCNFA435.
+It currently costs between 40-50 yuan.

-Under my old Wifi5 router, the AX200 still achieves a significant speed boost:
+Under my old Wifi5 router, the AX200 still achieves a significant speed increase:

 1